STAM-NDSU/UnderstandingTestDeletion/emperical-findings/README.md

 <img src="/emperical-findings/rq3/img/percentage-of-tests.png" width="500" />

-**NOTE: The above violin plots are chopped off to clearly display mean and median values and thus might not represent actual maximum values.**
+**NOTE: The above violin plots are truncated from right to clearly display mean and median values and might not represent actual maximum values.**

-### RQ4: RQ4: At what levels of granularity do developers delete tests?
+## RQ4: At what levels of granularity do developers delete tests?
-We analyzed the deleted tests and compiled if the test is deleted along with class or individually.
-The compiled results obtained for this research question can be found [here](/emperical-findings/rq4/data/results.csv).
+We analyzed the deleted tests to determine if they were deleted along with class or individually.
+The compiled results can be found [here](/emperical-findings/rq4/data/results.csv).

 <img src="/emperical-findings/rq4/img/testdeletion-granularity.png" width="500" />